 I’ll let the maps speak for themselves, but there are some interesting suburbs in Brisbane and Canberra.

-We encourage you to always refer to the number of sales in the growth areas to ensure the median price and per cent growth values are calculated against a high enough volume of sales.
+We encourage you to always refer to the number of sales in the growth areas to ensure the median price and per cent growth values bear a high enough volume of sales.
 As a rule of thumb, there needs to be at least 10 sales in a suburb for the median price and growth percentages to be accurate.

 What are your thoughts about the future direction of the property market?
 Feel free to share your insights using the comment form below.